christophstrasen/WorldObserver/docs_internal/vision.md

 At a high level, WorldObserver should:

+- **Own fact generation and strategies.**
+  Define and run per‑type fact plans (Event Listeners + Active Probes + external sources such as LuaEvents) that keep core world Facts fresh within a performance budget.
+Expose only a small, semantic config surface for strategies (for example `WorldObserver.config.facts.squares.strategy`), while keeping detailed scheduling and throttling internal.

-- **Provide reusable ObservationStreams.**
+- **Publish reusable ObservationStreams.**
-  Core, well‑tested streams for common needs, e.g.:
-  - “nearby squares around player(s) with configurable radius and filters”;
-  - “rooms by name and distance, with async batching handled for you”;
-  - “candidate vehicle spawn sections” similar to `WorldFinder` but as streams;
-  - “interesting events” like corpses, fires, lootable containers, etc.

-- **Expose a clean Lua API for mod authors.**
-  Example shapes (names subject to change):
-  - `WorldObserver.onSquare("nearby", opts, callback)`
-  - `WorldObserver.observeRooms(opts) --> subscription`
-  - `WorldObserver.buildObserver(opts) --> observerHandle`
-  Under the hood these map onto LQR queries; the surface stays world‑centric.
+  Provide a stable set of base ObservationStreams under `WorldObserver.observations.<name>()` (for example `squares()`, `rooms()`, `zombies()`, `vehicles()`, and selected cross‑mod streams like `roomStatus()`), each carrying schema‑tagged observations over time.

+- **Provide helper‑driven refinement, not ad‑hoc loops.**
+  Offer small, semantic helper sets (spatial, square, room, zombie, vehicle, time, …) that filter, de‑duplicate, or reshape observations without introducing new sources.
+Mod‑facing code chains helpers on top of ObservationStreams instead of wiring `OnTick` loops or manual joins.

-- **Handle lifecycle and backpressure at the engine level.**
+- **Manage lifecycle and backpressure at the engine level.**
-  The engine can start/stop underlying fact sources and probes, and it should:
-  - batch heavy scans over multiple frames;
-  - limit memory via windows and per‑key caches (LQR retention);
-  - cooperate with the game loop rather than blocking it.
+  Start and stop fact plans and probes based on demand (subscriptions and strategies), batch heavy work over multiple frames, and cooperate with the game loop to keep CPU and memory usage predictable.
+ObservationStreams stay “just streams”; pacing and budgets live in the fact layer and scheduler.

-- **Reuse LQR infrastructure.**
+- **Integrate cleanly with LQR and lua‑reactivex.**
-  Instead of reinventing pieces, WorldObserver should:
+  Build ObservationStreams on top of LQR queries and lua‑reactivex observables, reuse LQR’s windowing primitives internally, and expose `stream:getLQR()` as the escape hatch for advanced users who need full control.

+- **Support extension and customization.**
+  Let advanced users register additional ObservationStreams via `WorldObserver.observations.register(...)` and, where appropriate, add new fact types through the fact layer APIs.
+Custom streams plug into the same helper sets, subscribe semantics, and fact infrastructure as built‑ins.

-  - use LQR’s logging conventions and log levels;
+- **Provide diagnostics and documentation.**
-  - be covered by busted tests in the same style as LQR;
-  - ship internal design notes under `raw_internal_docs/` for maintainers; and
-  - have user‑facing docs under `docs/` alongside the rest of LQR.
+  Reuse LQR’s logging conventions, surface WorldObserver‑specific categories (e.g. facts, streams, errors), and grow light‑weight debugging helpers (such as `describeFacts` / `describeStream`).
+Keep internal design notes under `docs_internal/` and user‑facing guides under `docs/`.

 ---